hoprnet/hoprnet/.processes/bounty.md

 # Bounty Process

 The purpose of this process is to follow a consistent way of creating, funding, publishing, and marketing bounties at HOPR.
+Please familiarize yourself with the [Program.md](https://github.com/hoprnet/bounties-hoprnet-org/blob/main/PROGRAM.md) document before you continue with the bounty process.

 ## A Bounty